nidi3/simple-3d/README.md

 # simple-3d

+**To see the models described here, go to (https://nidi3.github.io/simple-3d/).**

 A simple CSG library to create models for 3D printing.
 Originally, the code is based on [csg.js](https://github.com/evanw/csg.js/).

 This is a kotlin multi platform project, so it can be used from both javascript and kotlin.
-The javascript part is currently unpolished, but for an example what can be done, [see here](https://nidi3.github.io/simple-3d/).
+The javascript part is currently unpolished, but for an example what can be done, [see here](https://nidi3.github.io/simple-3d/docs).

 To use it with kotlin, add it as a dependency: